Installation of SDK Pro on Linux Ubuntu

 Note

 Metavision SDK Pro is our premium package giving access to the source code of all the SDK modules allowing you to customize the algorithms and compile on other platforms.
-Check our packaging page for more information and contact us for a quote if you are interested.
+Please visit our packaging page for more information and feel free to contact us for a quote if you are interested.

 If you only need to have access to the source code of the Open modules (Base, Core, Core ML, Driver, UI, and HAL), compiling our open source project OpenEB will be enough.
 In that case, follow the specific guide on the Installation of OpenEB.